byrd-laif/soilMakers/soulFood/culinaryAlchemy/granolaRecipe.md

 date: 2021-03-11
 ---

-# *Scrumptious to all the scenes, the flavor is an aromatic aphrodisiac.*
+# *Scrumptious to all the senses, the flavor is an aromatic aphrodisiac.*

 ## *Spiced Honey toasted oats, nuts and seeds mixed with sun dried fruits.*